a10networks/a10networks.github.io/introduction/examples.md

 ## Write the hello world page with Redux

 ## Introduce a form page.
-How to setup, import widgets, and hook APIs
+How to setup, import widgets, and hook up APIs

 ### Condition 1: without Redux